Red pigments: Cochineal and Red Lake

 Cochineal is a deep purplish-red color, made from insects, which is also used as a dye and to color food products.
 Cochineal was produced by the Incas to dye cotton from 700 BC.
 It was also used as a cosmetic and a pigment.
 The insects were raised on large plantations before the arrival of the Spanish.
 Three hundred kilos of insects could be raised on each hectare of the plantation.
 The Spanish conquerors appreciated the value of the color and arranged the export of hundreds of tons to Europe.
-The production of cochineal was also introduced in the Canary Islands and in Poland.It largely disappeared in after the invention of synthetic dyes and pigments, but has resumed more recently because of the lack of toxicity and environmental benefits of the product.
+The production of cochineal was also introduced in the Canary Islands and in Poland.
+It largely disappeared after the invention of synthetic dyes and pigments, but has resumed more recently because of the lack of toxicity and environmental benefits of the product.

 A common characteristic of Red Lake pigments is their translucency. especially in oil painting.
-Painters often created more vivid colors by adding layers of red lakes over less transparent underfloors, particularly painting over lake colors mixed with lead white or vermillon.
+Painters often created more vivid colors by adding layers of red lakes over less transparent underfloors, particularly painting over lake colors mixed with lead white or vermilion.
 A weakness of lake pigments is their tendency to fade because of the action of light.

 Lake pigments, unlike most other reds, are made from vegetal rather than mineral sources.
 Madder is produced made from a plant, Rubia tinctorum.
 They are the result precipitating a dye with an inert binder, or mordant, usually a metallic salt.